 This means they keep the cash until legal proceedings are over, paying it back with interest if they lose.
 These rules will apply retrospectively to the existing 65,000 outstanding tax avoidance cases.
 Again, no magistrate or judge is required, meaning HMRC has hugely increased its tax collection powers with no new independent safeguards or checks.

-One of the biggest worries is how HMRC will handle these new tools; they don’t exactly have a great record when it comes to accuracy.
+One of the biggest worries is how HMRC will handle these tools; they don’t exactly have a great record when it comes to accuracy.
 Whether it’s losing physical records or allocating millions of people with the wrong tax codes, HMRC has shown it makes mistakes, and does so often.

 As you might expect, strong-arm tactics combined with a penchant for inaccuracy means many businesses and tax bodies are concerned about HMRC’s new powers.
-Particularly worrisome is if HMRC suspects you of doing something illegal – they’re going to be able to take the money they think they’ll win from you without any outside checks (and they’ve already had several embarrassing cockups in this area).
+Particularly worrisome is if HMRC suspects you of doing something illegal – they’re going to be able to take the money they think they’ll win from you without any outside checks (and they’ve already had several embarrassing mistakes in this area).

 “I am uneasy with the underlying principle.
 There is a marked lack of external oversight in the proposals.
-HMRC is effectively judge and jury, however diligently they go about it.”
+HMRC is effectively a judge and jury, however diligently they go about it.”

 Can HMRC take my money?